gwastro/pycbc/docs/ahope/weekly_ahope.rst

 The output is a webpage containing the plots that can be used to understand the results of the analysis

 =======================
-How to run daily ahope
+How to run weekly ahope
 =======================

-Here we document the stages needed to run daily ahope.
+Here we document the stages needed to run weekly ahope.

 ---------------------------
 Install lalsuite and pycbc